 Except for Joe Buckner, Dean's last two sessions for Vee-Jay again feature a new group.
-Buckner recalled touring with the groups that included Oliver Nelson, Chuck Tillman, and Archie Burnside; he did not recall this group, which perhaps signifies that it was not a working band.
-It is also possible that Chuck Tillman had left Dean to form his own band (he definitely was leading one toward the end of the decade.)
+Buckner recalled touring with the groups that included Oliver Nelson, Chuck Tillman, and Archie Burnside.
+He did not recall this group, which perhaps signifies that it was not a working band.
+More likely Chuck Tillman had left Dean to form his own band (Tillman was leading one toward the end of the decade.)
 Oddly, none of these sides were released at the time and all but two remain on the shelf today, even though the 1956 session appears to have been Grant Green's recording debut.
 Apparently Vee-Jay lost all interest in Dean after releasing Vee-Jay 218 in December 1956.

 Tommy Dean (org); Fred Lee (ts); Grant Green (eg); Hattuch Alexander (b); Milton Wilson (d, bgo); Joe Buckner (voc).